kdnelson/Skippyzon/README.md

 ### My notes

-Using window.location.reload(false); in CheckoutItem o Refreshing page after item counter + or - logs out the user.
-Using type"submit" in CheckoutItem o Everything is great but the decrement method doest refresh quantity.

-Implement Bootstrap and style everything, especially product grid Actions can use some better error checking
+Implement Bootstrap and style everything, especially product grid, syle by component and not .css files Actions can use some better error checking
 Rename basket to cart
 Add items counter to orders
-Look closely to item price and checkout total, something is off Hide orders if not logged in replace error popups with an error page syle by component and not .css files standerdize the import list in each file
+Look closely to item price and checkout total, something is off Hide orders if not logged in replace error popups with an error page or banner standerdize the import list in each file
 Install and implement ESLint
-Animation slider buttons
-Animation "remove from cart" 1 second red highlight e.preventDefault(); // Note: prevents the submit POST from refreshing the page Replace hardcoded text to using a constants file Standardize all forms with same tab width
+Replace hardcoded text to using a constants file Standardize all forms with same tab width
 Make the search bar on the home page find products